sbis04/sign_in_flutter/README.md

 }
 ```

-For signing out of your Google account:
+For signing out of a Google account:

 ```dart
 Future<void> signOutGoogle() async {